MicrosoftDocs/sccm-docs-powershell-ref/sccm-cmdlets/ConfigurationManager/vlatest/New-CMCertificateProfileScep.md

 ```

 ### -SanType
-Specifies the subject alternative name.
+Specifies one or more subject alternative name.
 Valid values are:

 - SubjectAltRequireSpn